 Of course, this must be requested before the pills or any other medication is sent through the X-ray tunnel.

 Table of Contents

 Hiding Pills From Airport Scanners

 Except for liquid medication in your carry-on, as it’s completely legal to fly with pills in both your checked baggage and carry-on bags in unlimited amounts, there is no need to hide pills.

-Additionally, as the TSA’s main concern is detecting potential threats and keeping passengers safe, even finding illegal pills is not something that officers look out for.
+Additionally, as the TSA’s main security screening concern is detecting potential threats and keeping passengers safe, even finding illegal pills is not something that officers look out for.

 Of course, it would be beyond foolish to even attempt to travel with and hide illegal pills, considering the consequences.

-Do You Have to Declare That You Are Traveling With Pills?
+You Don’t Have to Declare That You Are Traveling With Pills

 The TSA does not require passengers to present their medication or even notify an officer about any medication they are flying with.